Cyclic sieving phenomena for trees and tree-rooted maps: Ordinary tree rotation

 For the case where $d=2$, this reduces to

-{because $\fl{N}=\fl{K}=0$.} {Note that $N$ and $K$ can only take the values $0$ and $1/2$ in this case, depending on whether $n$ and $k$ are even or odd.
+because $\fl{N}=\fl{K}=0$.
+Note that $N$ and $K$ can only take the values $0$ and $1/2$ in the current case, depending on whether $n$ and $k$ are even or odd.
 One checks that the exponent~$e_2$ is non-negative in all four cases.
-More precisely, $e_2=0$ if~$k$ is even, and $e_2=1$ otherwise.}
+More precisely, $e_2=0$ if~$k$ is even, and $e_2=1$ otherwise.

 Now let $d>2$.
-By~\eqref{eq:e_d2}, the exponent $e_d$ may be {bounded} from below as follows:
+By~\eqref{eq:e_d2}, the exponent $e_d$ may be bounded from below as follows:

-{Given that $N-K<1$}, the only terms that can be negative are $-\fl{K+\frac {2} {d}}$ and $-\fl{N-K+\frac {1} {d}}$, and if they are then they are equal to~$-1$.
+Given that $N-K<1$, the only terms that can be negative are $-\fl{K+\frac {2} {d}}$ and $-\fl{N-K+\frac {1} {d}}$, and if they are then they are equal to~$-1$.
 If $N<K$, then the last term on the right-hand side equals~$+1$.
 This is already sufficient to guarantee non-negativity of the right-hand side of~\eqref{eq:e_d3} since under the condition $N<K$ the summand $-\fl{N-K+\frac {1} {d}}$ cannot be negative.
 Consequently $e_d$ is non-negative in this case.
 We may therefore assume from now on that $N\ge K$.

 We have $-\fl{N-K+\frac {1} {d}}=-1$ if and only if $N=1-\frac {1} {d}$ and $K=0$.
 The inequality~\eqref{eq:e_d3} then simplifies to $e_d\ge1-0-1-0=0$, which indeed implies non-negativity of~$e_d$.

 On the other hand, we have $-\fl{K+\frac {2} {d}}=-1$ if and only if $K=1-\frac {2} {d}$ or $K=1-\frac {1} {d}$.
 However, by our assumption $N\ge K$, this forces $\fl{N+\frac {2} {d}}$ to equal~$+1$.
 Consequently, the inequality~\eqref{eq:e_d3} simplifies to $e_d\ge1-1-0-0=0$, again implying non-negativity of~$e_d$.